 - Enroll in school or college; and

-But notwithstanding emancipation, an emancipated minor may not drink alcohol or gamble until he or she turns 21 years of age.12
+Notwithstanding emancipation, an emancipated minor may not drink alcohol or gamble until they turn 21 years of age.13

-The minor must also be tried for any crime in juvenile court unless certified for trial as an adult.
+The minor must also be tried for any crime in juvenile court unless certified for trial as an adult.14

 Any person or public agency may file a petition to void a decree of emancipation.
 Grounds for voiding a degree of emancipation are:

-- The minor becomes indigent and does not have sufficient income to support himself; or
+- The minor becomes indigent and does not have sufficient income to support themself; or

-- The minor obtained the decree of emancipation by fraud or by misrepresenting or withholding material information.13
+- The minor obtained the decree of emancipation by fraud or by misrepresenting or withholding material information.15

-But the voiding of any decree of emancipation does not alter any contractual obligations the minor incurred while emancipated.14
+The voiding of any decree of emancipation does not alter any contractual obligations the minor incurred while emancipated.16

 Considering emancipation in Las Vegas?
 Call us for help…

-If you are thinking about becoming emancipated, we invite you to contact us for a free consultation.
+If you are thinking about becoming emancipated, we invite you to contact us for a consultation.